-On one side of the temple is the Shivavadi temple near Gagaret, while on the other is Kaleshwar temple at Amb.
-At a short distance from Chintpurni there is as a third shrine Narayan Dev Temple, which is popularly known as Kaasab temple.
-The fourth temple is Machakuund Mahadev temple, which is located six kilometres far from Dhaliyara Chowk on Jawalaji road.
-It is believed that all the wishes of devotees become true who pay a holy visit to these four temples before Chintpurni shrine.
+On one side of the temple is the Shivavadi temple near Gagret, while on the other is Kaleshwar temple at Amb.
+At a short distance from Chintpurni there is a third shrine Narayan Dev Temple, which is popularly known as Kaasab temple.
+The fourth temple is Machakuund Mahadev temple, which is located six kilometres far from Dhaliyara Chowk on Jwalaji road.
+It is believed that all the wishes of devotees who pay a holy visit to these four temples before Chintpurni shrine.
 It is said that having the Shiva-lingas in the four directions means that Lord Shiva protects the Chhinanamasatika goddess from all four directions.
 This temple is built under a banyan tree.
 The whole temple is wrapped with gold around.
-A huge crowd of worshippers rushes here during the holy months of Navratras and Sawan.
+A huge crowd of worshippers rushes here during the holy months of Navratri and Sawan.

 Chandigarh is the nearest metropolitan city from Chintpurni, which is connected by road, rail and air routes to several major cities in the country.
 The nearest airport from Chintpurni temple is 173 kms away at Chandigarh, while the nearest railway station is 54 kilometres away located at Una.
 You can also come to Chandigarh from the rail route which is connected to all the cities of Delhi, Mumbai, Kolkata etc. The Jan Shatabdi train goes from Delhi to Una.
 You can also reach Chintpurni from Delhi by road, via Mubarakpur, Chandigarh, Ropar, Nangal, Una, Bharavani.
 The distance of Una from Delhi is 420 kms.